shipwright-io/build/docs/tutorials/tutorial.md

 # Shipwright Build Tutorial

-So you just successfully build a container image via the [`Try It!`](/README.md#Try_It!) section and you want to know more?
+So you just successfully built a container image via the [Try It!](../../README.md#try-it) section and you want to know more?

-At Shipwright, we´ve spent a lot of time trying to figure out the best ways to simplify the experience when building container images.
-For those Kubernetes users, Shipwright presents an alternative to build securely container images in-cluster.
+At Shipwright, we've spent a lot of time trying to figure out the best ways to simplify the experience when building container images.
+Shipwright provides an alternative for securely building container images in your Kubernetes cluster.

 What if we could